PaxtonTerryDev/log-writer/README.md

 - **Class and Instance Context**: Explicitly associate logs with the class and even specific instances that generate them
 - **Simple API**: Get started immediately with an intuitive and clean API
 - **Flexible Configuration**: File-based configuration with runtime overrides
-- **Multiple Transports**: Console, file, and JSON output destinations
+- **Multiple Transports**: Console, file, JSON, and rotating log destinations
+- **Log Rotation & Archiving**: Automatic file rotation with size or date-based strategies, compression, and retention policies
 - **Level Filtering**: Per-transport level filtering and global level controls
 - **Colored Output**: Level-based color coding for improved readability in the console
 - **Standard Log Levels**: Supports `error`, `warn`, `info`, `debug`, and `trace`
 - **Optional Timestamps**: Add timestamps to your logs when needed
 - **Customizable Output**: Control which parts of the log format are included
+- **Production Ready**: Built-in safeguards prevent disk space issues with intelligent log management

 ## Installation